sindresorhus/typescript-definition-style-guide/readme.md

 ### Types

-- All types used in the public interface should be added to an exported namespace or `export`'ed.
+- All types used in the public interface should be exported using the `export` keyword.
 - Types should not have namespaced names; `interface Options {}`, not `interface FooOptions {}`, unless there are multiple `Options` interfaces.
 - Use the array shorthand type notation; `number[]`, not `Array<number>`.
 - Use the `readonly number[]` notation; not `ReadonlyArray<number>`.